Billing for Amazon Redshift Serverless

 Storage - Storage is billed separately, by GB / month.

-Minimum charge - The minimum charge is for 60 seconds, metered on a per-second basis.
+Minimum charge - The minimum charge is for 60 seconds of resource usage, metered on a per-second basis.

 Snapshot billing - Snapshot billing doesn't change.
 It's charged according to storage, billed at a rate of GB / month.
 You can restore your data warehouse to specific points in the last 24 hours at a 30 minute granularity, free of charge.
 For more information, see Amazon Redshift pricing